 First of all, thank you for taking the time to learn more about our congregation.
 If we can assist you in any way, please get in touch.

-Certainly there are plenty of churches in Calgary, and some of them do a good work that we thankful to God for, but we believe we serve a niche within the city that makes our presence vital.
+However, we believe we serve a niche within the city that makes our presence vital.

-To this day, we remain free from associations that obscure and hinder the plain message of the gospel.
+To this day, we remain free from associations that obscure and hinder the plain message of the Gospel.
 We are free from supporting other groups that have departed from the authority of Scripture.

 Aside from actually visiting in person, the next best thing to do to get a flavour of what to expect is to listen to a few of our sermons.
 That will help you to see the high place Scripture holds in the hearts of our congregation.